Sunburned eyelids can occur if been outside for extended periods of time where the skin has been exposed.

 - Blurred vision or seeing “halos” around lights

 The symptoms typically subside after 1-2 days.
-In case they last more than 48 hours, a doctor must be seen.
+Consequently, in case they last more than 48 hours, a doctor must be seen.

 Management of sunburned eyelids

-Sunburned eyelids might take several days to fully develop followed by another several days after to start healing.
-Some of the remedies can be done at home to alleviate the symptoms include:
+Generally, sunburned eyelids might take several days to fully develop followed by another several days after to start healing.
+Furthermore, some of the remedies can be done at home to alleviate the symptoms include:

-- Application of a cold compress of the eyes
+- At first, application of a cold compress of the eyes

 - An over-the-counter pain medication for pain relief